tjhart/broccoli-couchdb-versioning/README.md

 # Broccoli CouchDB Versioning

-A simple tool for defining CouchDB Design documents with files, and using Broccoli to keep them in sync with the database
+A [Broccoli](https://github.com/broccolijs/broccoli) plugin for defining CouchDB Design documents with files, and using Broccoli to keep them in sync with the database

 ## Installation